Alluxio/alluxio/docs/en/ufs/Azure-Data-Lake.md

 or [download the precompiled binaries directly]({{ '/en/deploy/Running-Alluxio-Locally.html' | relativize_url }}).

 In preparation for using Azure Data Lake storage with Alluxio, create a new Data Lake storage in your Azure account or use an existing Data Lake storage.
-You should also note that the directory you want to use, either by creating a new directory, or using an existing one.
+You should also note the directory you want to use, either by creating a new directory, or using an existing one.
 You also need to set up [Service-to-service authentication](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-service-to-service-authenticate-using-active-directory) for your storage account.
-For the purposes of this  guide, the Azure storage account name is called `<AZURE_ACCOUNT>`, the and the directory in that storage account is called `<AZURE_DIRECTORY>`.
+For the purposes of this guide, the Azure storage account name is called `<AZURE_ACCOUNT>` and the directory in that storage account is called `<AZURE_DIRECTORY>`.
 For more information about Azure storage account, Please see [here](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).